A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Introduction

 However, the considerable increase in pre-training corpora makes it challenging to assess the characteristics and check the reliability of these data.
 Therefore, learned representations may inherit the biases and stereotypical associations present in the large text corpora in the language and, thus, in the pre-training corpora taken from the web \cite{liang2021understanding}.
 Although the spread of the phenomenon is widely recognized, the causes that emphasize this phenomenon remain largely unexplored.
 It has been observed that as the size of a model increases, its linguistic modeling capabilities and biases increase \cite{nadeem-etal-2021-stereoset}.
 On the other hand, distilled versions of target models tend to show more bias \cite{silva-etal-2021-towards}.
 These mixed results, although expected since the compared models were trained on different amounts of data and sources, make it unclear whether the presence of the bias depends on the number of parameters.

-In this work, we analyze the presence of bias in high performances LLMs.
-In particular, we investigate the analogies between model size growth concerning pre-training parameters or corpora and bias memorization.
-Thus, we hypothesize that model performance depends on the quality of the training data and that, between different models, there are no significant differences in terms of bias.
-Finally, we also study the effect of fine-tuning with anti-stereotypical sentences by proposing a lightweight approach to build fairer models by proposing.
+In this paper, we performed a deep investigation of the bias of three families of CtB-LLMs, and we showed that debiasing techniques are effective and usable.
+By investigating the analogies between model size growth concerning pre-training parameters or corpora and bias memorization.
+Thus, we hypothesize that the CtB-LLMs performance depends on the quality of the training data and that, between different models, there are no significant differences in terms of bias.
+Finally, we also study the effect of fine-tuning with anti-stereotypical sentences by proposing a lightweight approach to build fairer models.
 By testing the 7-billion-parameter LLaMA model and Open Pre-trained Transformer Language Models (OPT) \cite{zhang2022opt}, we show that although the model shows less biased behavior after fine-tuning, the method also achieves a reasonable overall performance of the language model.
 Therefore, our approach produces fairer language models using limited resources and achieves sustainable performance on downstream benchmark tasks.

+The major contributions of this paper are: \begin{itemize} \item a first comprehensive analysis of the bias for two families of affordable, Cheap-to-Build Large-Language Models (CtB-LLMs) \item establishing the anti-correlation between perplexity and bias in CtB-LLMs \item demonstrating that simple de-biasing techniques can be positively used to reduce bias in these two classes of CtB-LLMs while not reducing performance on downstream tasks \end{itemize}